About William M. Cotter

 Book Chapters & Encyclopedia Entries:

-- Cotter, William M. (submitted).
+- Cotter, William M. (under review).
 Dialect Contact and Phonological Change, in Lucas, Chris and Stefano Manfredi (eds).
 Arabic and contact-induced change: A handbook.
 Berlin: Language Science Press.

 - Cotter, William M. and de Jong, Rudolf. (to appear).
 Lexical and Regional Variation, in Al-Wer, Enam and Uri Horesh (eds.)
 The Routledge Handbook of Arabic Sociolinguistics.
 London: Routledge.